 EO Kids is exploring our green Earth.
 Discover how satellites help us look at plant health all over our planet.

-Launching on EO Kids is the history of viewing Earth from space, from Explorer 1 to our modern constellations of satellites.
+EO Kids is exploring the history of viewing Earth from space – from Explorer 1 to our modern constellation of satellites.

 Explore this “cool” topic and discover how NASA scientists use satellites to study these frozen features from space.